 After the three consecutive publications, the newspaper will send you and the Arizona Corporation Commission an Affidavit of Publication, proving that your LLC has met the publication requirement.
 At this point, you’re all finished.
 Just make sure to keep the affidavit for your records.

 If you’re forming an LLC in either Maricopa County or Pima County, things are easier: You don’t need to meet the publication requirement if you live in either of those counties.
 Instead, the Arizona Corporation Commission posts notice of your LLC’s formation on the Arizona Corporation Commission’s Public Notice Database.
 This is free, so you also save money on publication costs.
-If you choose to use ZenBusiness as your statutory agent, our Arizona office is located in Pima County, meaning you avoid the publication requirement and the associated fees altogether.
+If you choose to use our statutory agent service, our Arizona office is located in Pima County, meaning you avoid the publication requirement and the associated fees altogether.

 How much does it cost to start an LLC in Arizona?

 Of course, that range of costs doesn’t account for the value of your time as you navigate the LLC formation process.
-Plus, if you decide to draft an Operating Agreement or hire an outside statutory agent, you’ll need to spend more for those services.
-That’s where ZenBusiness can be a huge help — we provide practical support and expertise, holding your hand through the entire LLC formation process.
+That’s where we can be a huge help — we provide practical support and expertise, holding your hand through the entire LLC formation process.

 What are the benefits of an LLC in Arizona?